Please consider supporting this podcast:

 [56:25] Sharon Collier: I tried to, um, yes, no, well, OK, so, uh, a widowed man.
 And you can edit this out if you don’t like it, but a widowed man is usually married within 9 months, right?
 Within 9 months of my husband dying, I was still going to school.
 I was a preschool teacher at the time with my pants unzipped and two different color shoes on.
 Like, I was not in any kind of place to make any decisions or anything, and they’re usually married within 9 months.
 And so they have the capacity to break up with someone or divorce and then just get right into another relationship.
 So when I said men are dogs, they’re not dogs.
 But you know how dogs can go from female to female to female to female.
 It’s kind of the same idea, you know.

 [57:17] Michelle: Oh, that’s interesting.
-OK, OK, so some people are gonna hear that and use that as a um evidence for that polygamy is good, and I think I would interpret that differently cause I did actually just look at those statistics recently that men are much in general after um a spouse dies or divorce, they move on much more quickly.
-And um that, that is statistically true.
+OK, so some people are gonna hear that and use that as evidence that polygamy is good, and I think I would interpret that differently cause I did actually just look at those statistics recently that men are much in general after a spouse dies or divorce, they move on much more quickly.
+And that is statistically true.
 I think that there are a variety of reasons for that.
 One is availability.
-There, there’s, you know, it’s, it’s easier to find a single woman in general than to find a single eligible man often is often the case.
+It’s easier to find a single woman in general than to find a single eligible man often is often the case.
 But also men.
-Um, how, how do I, I wish I had just read through this right now, but somehow marriage or, or a companionship regulates a man in ways that are very good for him and he doesn’t do as well alone.
+Um, how, how do I, I wish I had just read through this right now, but somehow marriage or a companionship regulates a man in ways that are very good for him and he doesn’t do as well alone.
 So I think it’s a combination of that a woman

 [58:16] Sharon Collier: maybe don’t do as well.

-[58:18] Michelle: Yeah, yeah, and it’s not, it’s not an insult.
+[58:18] Michelle: Yeah,and it’s not an insult.
 It’s just that men do much better with a woman.
-A woman gen oh again, we’re talking it overgenerations we’re gonna get so much.
+A woman oh again, we’re talking it overgenerations we’re gonna get so much.

-[58:29] Michelle: like please know these are overgeneralizations, but they are statistically true that generally women can do.
-More women are capable of doing better on their own than men are of doing on their own, just even emotionally and, you know, so, so and then also like you said, I think that probably for some women they um attachment to that specific man that they have lost is more it it’s more about attachment to that specific man than attachment to a man.
+[58:29] Michelle: like please know these are overgeneralizations, but they are statistically true that generally women, More women are capable of doing better on their own than men are of doing on their own, just even emotionally and so, and then also like you said, I think that probably for some women they have an attachment to that specific man that they have lost is more it it’s more about attachment to that specific man than attachment to a man.
 Right, and for men, sometimes it’s attachment to a woman is so important that they move on quickly.

-[59:11] Sharon Collier: Yeah, I, I don’t, I don’t know exactly what it is.
-I haven’t studied that part of it, but I did have a widower tell me he was over 65, I think, and he said, he said, if I don’t die in the next 3 years, that means I’m going to live, because usually a widower will die within 3 years of his house after a certain age, and he’s like, Dang, I hit that.
+[59:11] Sharon Collier: Yeah, I don’t know exactly what it is.
+I haven’t studied that part of it, but I did have a widower tell me he was over 65, I think, and he said, if I don’t die in the next 3 years, that means I’m going to live, because usually a widower will die within 3 years of his spouse dying after a certain age, and he’s like, Dang, I hit that.
 It means I’m gonna live, you know.
-So there is something about the man needing a woman.
-Um, but I don’t know specifically what that is.
+So there is something about the man needing a woman but I don’t know specifically what that is.

 [59:42] Michelle: OK, that’s so interesting.
-So they’ll move on quickly or for older men, they’ll die more quickly because for like often I’ve heard it said that like a woman is a man’s purpose for everything he does and you know, like that’s what I mean by that kind of, it gives him it’s it’s sort of the The gravitational pull that keeps structured
+So they’ll move on quickly or for older men, they’ll die more quickly because I’ve heard it said that a woman is a man’s purpose for everything he does and that’s what I mean it’s it’s sort of the The gravitational pull that keeps structured

-[1:00:06] Sharon Collier: and the wiring, you know, all the dating coaches that I’ve ever listened to, it’s like, you know, um.
-Just tell him he’s great.
-You know, like men need this validation and men need this stuff, and it’s, and it all comes from us.
+[1:00:06] Sharon Collier: and the wiring, you know, all the dating coaches that I’ve ever listened to, say things like, Just tell him he’s great.
+You know men need this validation and men need this stuff, and it all comes from us.
 It’s like, if you want to catch a man, you have to make him feel emotionally connected to you because this is how they are.
 But it’s like, no, always validate him.
 Always tell him he’s awesome, he needs all that, you know, kind of stuff.
-And so it’s like it, it, it is in the wiring somehow.
-I, I couldn’t tell you how though.
+And so it’s like it, is in the wiring somehow.
+I couldn’t tell you how though.

 [1:00:39] Michelle: OK, OK, so, OK, this is interesting.
-So statistically men move on more quickly than women into a subsequent relationship, but that doesn’t in any way, um.
-I, I wanna clarify that that doesn’t in any way.
-That’s not evidence to say that men should have more than one relationship at a time, however, heaven,
+So statistically men move on more quickly than women into a subsequent relationship, but I wanna clarify thats not evidence to say that men should have more than one relationship at a time, however,

 [1:01:48] Michelle: Yeah, OK,